thisisparker/public_domains/README.md

 # public_domains

 *public_domains* searches through a text file (preferably a novel like Moby Dick) and looks for possible host names to use.
-For more about why it was created see:
+For more about why [Parker Higgins](https://parkerhiggins.net/) created it was created see:

 https://parkerhiggins.net/2022/11/public-sub-domains